DataBiosphere/terra/docs/dev-guides/personal-environments.md

 </details>

 Finally, each service to be included has its own `values` override file for our environment:
-For `terra/values/workspacemanager/personal/jcarlton.yaml`, you should verify that [vault](https://www.vaultproject.io/) has secret stored at the path described.
+For `terra/values/workspacemanager/personal/jcarlton.yaml`, verify that [vault](https://www.vaultproject.io/) has a secret stored at the path described.
 In my case this had already been taken care of.

 ```yaml